Darkhammer12/kubernetes_demo2/README.md

 - predefined and more complex roles

 # Helm
-- Install MySQL on Kub with Helm
+- Install MySQL on Kub with Helm  ( Package Management)